 Today the lake is gone, along with the unusual mix of topography and climate that produced plants and animals that haven’t been found together in any other location.

-As with fishing and gambling, it’s possible you could go home empty handed, but it’s more likely you’ll find a number of beautiful, delicate fossil specimens that you’ll be proud to display in your home.
+As with fishing and gambling, it’s possible you could go home empty handed, but it’s more likely you’ll find a several beautiful, delicate fossil specimens that you’ll be proud to display in your home.

 The on-site facilities consist of portable toilets and a shaded picnic table.
 You’ll be spending lots of time in the sun, so remember to bring a sun hat, suntan lotion, and water.
 If you have a pair of garden knee pads, you may want to bring them along.

 *The Boot Hill Fossil Site is owned by the Friends of Stonerose Fossils, a non-profit organization.

 The Stonerose Interpretive Center is located on N. Clark Ave. on Republic, Washington’s main thoroughfare.
 The Boot Hill Fossil Site is a .2 miles walk or drive from the Interpretive Center.

 - Youtube video by FerryCountySunrise.com

 - “Stories in Stone Read From Ancient Leaves” The Smithsonian, June 1999.

 - “Cruisin’ Around Washington: Sucia Island and Stonerose Interpretive Center” Burke Museum, Seattle WA.